weavejester/ring-server/README.md

   an exception is raised.
 Default to true in development, false in production.

+* `:stacktrace-middleware` -
+  Override the default Ring stacktrace middleware with a custom middleware function.

 * `:auto-reload?` -
   True if you want your source files to be automatically reloaded when they are modified.
 Defaults to true in development, false in